ACMM Parish Workers Ministry of Our Lady of the Cloister

 The following was written by a cloistered Dominican postulant

-(above photo is of Italian Cross of St. Stephen nuns):
+(Above photo is of Italian Cross of St. Stephen nuns.
+They were merged with another congregation).

 As a postulant, my eyes are fixed on that grace-filled day when I will be clothed in the religious habit.